tensorflow/tfjs-examples/README.md

 # TensorFlow.js Examples

-This repository contains a number of different examples implemented in [TensorFlow.js](http://js.tensorflow.org).
+This repository contains a set of examples implemented in [TensorFlow.js](http://js.tensorflow.org).

 Each example directory is completely standalone so you can copy the directory